 In 2016 Bruce Lev released his album entitled “The Declaration of IndependenTS”, which is a play on words that highlights the modern day successes of Independent Artists in the internet and digital age, and which Bruce describes as his version of the Beatles' “White Album”.
 This album was honored as the “Best Americana Album” in the Akademia Music Awards along with naming BRUCE LEV as their “Artist of the Month” for September 2016!
 Furthermore, the song "20th Century Man" was named "Rock Song of the Year" at the Josie Music Awards in Nashville, Tennessee.
 Then in October this album landed on the 59th Grammy ballot for “Best Rock Album” and the song "What You Do To Me" (featuring Grammy nominee Armand Hutton) landed on the 59th Grammy ballot in the “Best Arrangement, Instruments & Vocals” category.

-In November 2016 Bruce was chosen to become a voting member of the Grammys (National Academy of Recording Arts & Sciences - NARAS).
+In November 2016 Bruce was honored to become a voting member of the Grammys (National Academy of Recording Arts & Sciences - NARAS).

 In 2017 Bruce released two singles again with Grammy nominee Armand Hutton, and in which the A Capella version of his song "Tears" landed on the 60th Grammy ballot in the “Best Arrangement, Instruments or A Capella” category.